Analysis | The Democratic advantage in party identification has gotten a lot wider

 Since the attack on the Capitol on Jan.
 6, there’s been a lot of attention paid to voter registration data.
 In several states, an unusual number of Republicans appeared to be switching their registrations away from the party and, usually, being politically independent.
 Those reports were generally anecdotal, but data released by Gallup on Wednesday morning shows how the party identification gap grew in the first quarter of 2021.

 Before we get to that, we should clarify how party identification works.
 Some people identify as Democrats.
 Others identify as Republicans.
 The plurality, for some time now, identify as independent.
 But among those independents, most lean toward one party (often out of distaste for the other party).
-The country is divided into five groups, then: Democrats, Democrat-leaning independents, “true” independents who don’t lean to either party, Republican-leaning independents and Republicans.
+The country is divided into five groups, then: Democrats, Democratic-leaning independents, “true” independents who don’t lean to either party, Republican-leaning independents and Republicans.

 Over time, the average density of those identifications has looked like this.